 \section{Tutor CoPilot}

 This section describes how Tutor CoPilot works on the \textit{front end} (what the tutor sees) and the \textit{back end} (what our system does under the hood).
+You may find demonstration code and video tutorials on how to develop your own Tutor CoPilot at this link: \url{https://github.com/rosewang2008/tutor-copilot/}.
 Figure~\ref{fig:tutor_copilot} shows a high-level overview of Tutor CoPilot.
 The main author of this study worked part-time with FEV Tutor, the tutoring provider, and collaborated closely with several teams (e.g., engineering, design, tutoring operations and curriculum teams) to build Tutor CoPilot and framework for LM-based interventions.
 Appendix~\ref{app:pilot_studies} provides information on how we tested the Tutor CoPilot system prior to deployment.

 \paragraph{Integrating into Real-Time Context (Figure 1a).} Tutor CoPilot is directly integrated into tutoring sessions to support live interactions.
 The current setup embeds Tutor CoPilot within a virtual tutoring platform that features a problem display, shared whiteboard, and chat window.
 A new Tutor CoPilot button\minilogo{} is added, allowing tutors to easily activate it during sessions for immediate assistance that seamlessly fits into their workflow.